The difference between root and stem is due to the following properties:

-Roots can define as a part of a root system that grows downwards the plant axis or subterranean to the soil surface.
+Roots refer to a root system that grows downwards the plant axis or subterranean to the soil surface.
 It originates from the radicle of the growing seed as primary root and later gives off lateral branches as secondary or tertiary roots.
-A layer of epidermis surrounds the root surface and typically consist of three zones.
-Root hair or piliferous zone lies at the topmost region of the root system and comprises of several outgrowths or unicellular root hairs.
-There is also a permanent zone that helps in anchoring and transporting nutrients to the plants.
+A layer of epidermis surrounds the root surface and typically consists of three zones.

+It lies at the topmost region of the root system and comprises several outgrowths or unicellular root hairs.
+A permanent zone helps in anchoring and transporting nutrients to the plants.

 lies between the piliferous region and meristematic zone, and its functional role is to promote root length.

-Zone of meristematic cells lies between the elongation zone and root cap.
+lies between the elongation zone and root cap.
 The meristematic cells undergo multiple cell divisions and differentiate into three layers:

-Outer layer: Here, the meristematic cells differentiate into Epiblema and root cap
+- Outer layer: Here, the meristematic cells differentiate into Epiblema and root cap.

-Central zone: Here, the cells mature into the stele.
+- Central zone: The cells develop stele.

 Definition of Stem